 Size & Appearance

-The Golden Shepherd is a large dog who measures between 21 and 26 inches in height, from paw to shoulder, and he will weigh between 50 and 70 pounds.
-He is thick bodied with a deep chest, and a sturdy dog.
+The Golden Shepherd is a large dog who measures between 21 and 26 inches in height, from paw to shoulder.
+He will weigh between 50 and 80 pounds.
+This mix is thick-bodied with a deep chest, and sturdy frame.
 He is slightly longer than he is tall, but he should not have a sloped back like the German Shepherd.

-Overall, the German Shepherd Golden Retriever mix will be more wild looking than his Golden Retriever parent.
-His ears will be large triangular shaped and they will either stand erect or flop down alongside his jawline.
+The German Shepherd Golden Retriever mix will be more wild looking than his Golden Retriever parent.
+His ears will be large triangular shaped.
+They will either stand erect or flop down alongside his jawline.
 He tends to have a long and thick tail, and large paws.
-He will have large dark colored eyes, and a long muzzle that extends to his broad skull.
+He will have large dark-colored eyes, and a long muzzle that extends to his broad skull.

 Coat & Colors

 Their double coat will be medium to long in length and will be very thick and dense.
 If his German Shepherd parent is a long-haired German Shepherd, then it is likely that his fur will also be much longer too.
 Because of his thick double coat, he is a moderate shedder, and for this reason he is not considered to be a hypoallergenic dog.

 The German Shepherd Golden Retriever mix’s coat will be either black and tan, golden, dark golden, solid black, solid white, or solid brown; ultimately, he will take any color of either parent, and there does not seem to be a typical color.
 He may also inherit the facial markings from his German Shepherd parent.

 Exercise & Living Conditions